SMMACG-IISER/PSO_N2_CO2_GY/README.md

 C, 1.2300, 0.0000, 0.0000
 C, 2.4600, 0.0000, 0.0000
 ```
-- **GY-COORDS/**: This folder contains the coordinates of γ-GY used in the study.
+- **GY-COORDS/**: This folder contains the coordinates of γ-GY model sytems used in the study.
 ## Variables to Specify

 Before running the script, specify the following variables in the script: